syeandel/Einstein_IFE/README.md

 This value only needs to be calculated once and can be re-scaled and used for all NaCl IFE calculations.

-### NaCl Slab to Einstein Crystal
+### 2. NaCl Slab to Einstein Crystal

 The files to perform these calculations are located in [examples/NaCl_water_example/2_slab/](examples/NaCl_water_example/2_slab/).

 The slab calculation is performed almost identically to the NaCl bulk calculation.
-There are only 2 differences:

-1. The lattice equilibration is performed with the $x$, $xy$ and $xz$ components locked.
-This maintains the vacuum gap between the periodic images of the slab.
-2. The `slab_correction.lmp` script has been included and is called from `input.lmp`.
+The main difference is that the `slab_correction.lmp` script has been included and is called from `input.lmp`.
 This correction is only strictly required for slabs with a dipole or charge, but has minimal computational overhead and is also included here as an example.
 Additionally a wall has been placed at the periodic boundaries parallel to the slab to prevent translation of molecules.

+#### 2a.
+Calculate average lattice vectors

+The files to perform this calculation are located in [examples/NaCl_water_example/2_slab/1_lattice_equilibration/](examples/NaCl_water_example/2_slab/1_lattice_equilibration/).

+In this calculation a slab of NaCl in contact with water on the {100} face is read from `data.lmp` and the `input_lattequi.lmp` script is used to calculate the average lattice vectors for the conditions specified.
+Because this system has a slab geometry the lattice equilibration is performed with the $x$, $xy$ and $xz$ components locked.
+This maintains the vacuum gap between the periodic images of the slab.

+#### 2b.
+Calculate enthalpy

+The files to perform this calculation are located in [examples/NaCl_water_example/2_slab/2_enthalpy/](examples/NaCl_water_example/2_slab/2_enthalpy/).

+This stage is optional but useful if the interfacial enthalpy is desired at a later date.
+The `lattequi_data.lmp` file has been copied from the previous stage and renamed `data.lmp`.
+LAMMPS is run and an average potential energy is calculated and a new data file called `prod_data.lmp` is produced.

+The average potential energy is -18989.01 eV.

-#### Activate harmonic wells
+#### 2c.
+Activate harmonic wells

 | $\lambda$ | $f(\lambda)$| $\frac{\partial f(\lambda)}{\partial \lambda}$ | $\delta(\lambda)$ | $H(f(\lambda) - \delta(\lambda))$ | $H(f(\lambda))$ | $H(f(\lambda) + \delta(\lambda))$ | $\frac{\partial H(\lambda)}{\partial \lambda}$ |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |